sourcegraph-testing/wtf/README.md

 ### Installing from Source

-If you want to run the build command from within your `$GOPATH`:
+If you want to run the build command from within thy `$GOPATH`:

 ```bash
 # Set the Go proxy